-The Haburn Hovda Archives exists to support the mission of University of Northwestern and Northwestern Media:
+The UNW Archives exists to support the mission of University of Northwestern and Northwestern Media:

 To provide Christ-centered higher education equipping believers to grow intellectually and spiritually, to serve effectively in their professions, and to give God-honoring leadership in the home, church, community, and world.

-In order to support this goal, the archives collects, organizes, preserves and makes accessible materials of both historical and intellectual significance as related to Northwestern and its community.
+In order to support this goal, the Archives collects, organizes, preserves and makes accessible materials of historical and intellectual significance related to Northwestern and its community.
 This is done in order to:

 1. Document God’s faithfulness in the history of the institution.